Torrance, Stop Based on 911 Call, Plea to Wet Reckless

 The 911 caller spoke to dispatch, who told a Torrance Police Officer about what the 911 caller was reporting.
 The 911 caller followed our client after he got off the freeway.
 The 911 caller claimed that our client “nearly drove into the opposite side of traffic” on southbound Prairie and that our client hit the center median.

 Based on this, a Torrance Police Officer made a traffic stop of our client.
-He was immediately accused of DUI and told to perform a serious of Field Sobriety Tests while the 911 caller glared at him.
+He was immediately accused of DUI and told to perform a series of Field Sobriety Tests while the 911 caller glared at him.
 She had stopped her car to watch the arrest.
 Our client was then asked to submit to a Preliminary Alcohol Screening (PAS) test, which he did.
-His breath was measure at a blood alcohol content (BAC) of 0.097% and 0.094%.
+His breath was measured at a blood alcohol content (BAC) of 0.097% and 0.094%.
 He was immediately arrested.

 After he was released, he called Greg Hill & Associates and spoke to Greg Hill.
 Greg listened to the facts of the case.
 He was especially interested in what the 911 dispatcher had told the police officers before they made the traffic stop of our client.
 In other words, did the 911 caller provide sufficient probable cause for the officer to make a traffic stop.